San Francisco Marathon 2018 (marathon #55)

 This was my 4th consecutive year running TSFM and I swear each time I run, it I don’t remember how hilly this race is.

-into the Expo and got our bibs and shirts.
+Expo: We headed into the Expo and got our bibs and shirts.
 I love the vendors at this marathon: NUUN, UCAN, Luna bars, Barefoot Wine, Wholly Guacamole to name a few.
-I filled my bag with goodies and we headed out to walk to Ghirardelli’s chocolates
+I filled my bag with goodies and we headed out to walk to Ghirardelli’s chocolates and Fisherman’s Wharf.

 Shake out run with The Ultra Marathon Man Dean Karnazes.

 This shake out run had triple the amount of people than the Friday shake out run.
 It was pretty organized and led by the ambassadors of TSFM.
 The course went back towards Fisherman’s Wharf and then back to Fort Mason.
 We only hung around for a bit because we were volunteering at the Expo.

 We were greeters and held the “Ask Me a Question” sign.
 We got a list of common questions for answers.
 We answered most questions and of course there’s always a comedian.
 “What is the meaning of life?” or my favorite “If 1=Love and 2=money what does 3+4 =?”
 I sort of wanted to punch that dude.

 It was freezing in the expo.
 I ended up purchasing capris ($50), hand warmers and throw away gloves ($5), and NUUN (free bottle if you buy 3 tubes), $15.00.